TalhaR/Earth-Revolution/README.md

 Animation of the planets in our Solar System orbiting around the Sun using JavaFX

 # Instructions
-Download the Jar file located in the "release x" folder and run the program
+Download the files located in the "release x" folder and run the "runme" bat file

+# Caution
+* Works in JDK 10.0.2